Tools for Change logo

 • Serves underserved populations (low-to-moderate income, minority, women, veteran entrepreneurs) explicitly excluded from traditional lending

-• 35+ year operational history since 1989 demonstrates sustained community presence and expertise
+• 35+ year operational history since 1989 demonstrates sustained community presence and experience context

 • No-cost technical assistance and entrepreneur certification programs included with services